Shiroki Teikoku: Characters

 The king of Gattoland, who developed it from a small nation to becoming a strong military power thanks to his military prowess.
 He is not close to his queen and has a large harem of concubines and hundreds of children.

 Publication

-The series is written by Koroku Inumura and features illustustrations by Kotarō.
-It is published by Shogakukan under their Gagaga Bunko imprint, with the first volume being released on February 19, 2024.
-Five volumes have been released as of August 2025.
+The series is written by Koroku Inumura and features illustrations by Kotarō.
+It was published in eight volumes by Shogakukan under their Gagaga Bunko imprint from February 19, 2024, to August 18, 2026.